unyt-org/uix/docs/manual/15 Deployment.md

 it will get deployed on `@+app-host-eu2`.

-To still run the app locally during development and get a fine-grained control for the behaviour in different stages, you can use the `stage` helper function from `#public.uix`.
+To still run the app locally during development and get a fine-grained control for the behavior in different stages, you can use the `stage` helper function from `#public.uix`.
 It allows you to select a value for `endpoint`/`location`/`domain` etc. depending on the current stage.